Utility Tokens as a Commitment to Competition

 71 Pages Posted: 14 Nov 2019 Last revised: 4 Jul 2023

 Date Written: November 10, 2019

 We show that utility tokens can limit the rent-seeking activities of two-sided platforms with market power while preserving efficiency gains due to network effects.
 We model platforms where buyers and sellers can meet to exchange services.
 Tokens serve as the sole medium of exchange on the platform and can be traded in a secondary market.
-Tokenizing a platform allows a firm to give up monopolistic rents associated with the control of the platform and to make a credible commitment to long-run competitive prices.
-Crowd-funding through token sales or the threat of entrants can incentivize developers to tokenize and discuss cases where regulation is needed to enforce tokenization.
+Tokenizing a platform commits a firm to give up monopolistic rents associated with the control of the platform leading to long-run competitive prices.
+We show how the threat of entrants can incentivize developers to tokenize and discuss cases where regulation is needed to enforce tokenization.

 Keywords: Utility Tokens, Crowd-Funding, Blockchain, Financing

 Suggested Citation: Suggested Citation